xuan-liang/ggmatplot/README.md

 ggmatplot(x,
   plot_type = "boxplot",
+  color = 'black',
+  fill = 'grey',
-  alpha = 0, # removing fill values
+  alpha = 0.8,
   xlab = "", ylab = ""
 )
 ```

 <img src="man/figures/README-boxplot-1.png" width="80%" />

-Violin plots too accepts a single matrix or data frame input, and
+Violin plots accept a single matrix or data frame input, and behave
-behaves similar to density plots and boxplots.
+similar to density plots and boxplots.

 This plot updates the colors of the two groups using the `color`
 parameter, and it can be seen that the fill of the violin plots has been